SAP-samples/teched2022-IN264/exercises/ex1/README.md

 6. The last step is now to create a group and the apps to the pre-defined "Everyone" role ([SAP Help documentation](https://help.sap.com/docs/Launchpad_Service/8c8e1958338140699bd4811b37b82ece/baeaf6ee364e48ac95dc09470281f174.html)).

-7. To enable the visibility of the SAP Task Center apps in the BTP Launchpad we need to create in the **Content Manager** an new **Group**.
+7. To enable the visibility of the SAP Task Center apps in the BTP Launchpad we need to create a new **Group** in the **Content Manager**.
    You can add new content by clicking the **+ New** button afterwards select **Group**:

     <br>![](/exercises/ex1/images/lp_site_manager_create_group.png)